 Dr De Angelis is currently actively involved in lecturing to the general dental community, and several dental societies, with a particular focus on interceptive treatment for children and the multi-disciplinary treatment of adult periodontal patients.
-He is a member of the Adelaide Seattle Study Group board of advisors, where he actively presents to the group on several occasions, and acts as an orthodontic consultant.
+He is a member of the Adelaide Seattle Study Group board of advisors, where he has presented to the group on several occasions, and acts as an orthodontic consultant.

-Dr De Angelis has been in specialty practice for 12 years and thoroughly enjoys working with people of all ages including adults, adolescents and children.
+Dr De Angelis has been in specialty practice for 12 years and thoroughly enjoys working with people of all.
 Daniel and his beautiful wife Penny are proud parents to their sons, Christian and Sebastian.

 Dr Wayne Chen is originally from Brisbane and graduated from the University of Adelaide dental school in 2003.
 He practiced for numerous years as a general dentist in both the private and public sector before returning to the University of Adelaide for further studies, completing his Honours research degree with first class honours in 2008.
 He then completed his specialisation in orthodontics as well as attaining memberships in orthodontics with the Royal Australasian College of Dental Surgeons and the Royal College of Surgeons in Edinburgh.

 Dr Chen regularly attends meetings, courses and conferences (local and international) to ensure he is up-to-date with the latest technologies and breakthroughs.
 He is a member of the Australian Dental Association as well as the Australian Society of Orthodontists.
 He is also a certified member of the Australian Orthodontic Board.

 Aside from straightening teeth, Wayne is also good at burning his cooking, although this does not seem to stop him!
 He also enjoys bushwalking, tennis and reading a good book.
 However, since the birth of his two children, you’ll mainly find him in the supermarket looking lost or acting as a chauffeur to his children’s busy lifestyles.